AsmaaAamir/CI_PP3_RPS/README.md

 There is a validation mechamismm used for the username and password.
 The user has the choice to try again or register if they enter a username or password that havn't been registered.
 Operation: Press the enter key after entering a numeric value:
 - Try again
 - Register

-until the username and password entered by the user match the one that had already been registered, they can try again.
+Until the username and password entered by the user match the one that had already been registered, they can try again.
 If it does, then they would be greeted with a message.
 Alternativly, they can register by choosing the second choice.

 #### Registration for new players